 The COVID-19 Vaccine Information section of the Santa Barbara County Public Health Department’s website provides detailed information about vaccine availability throughout Santa Barbara County, including County Public Health Department vaccination clinics, and pharmacies, health care providers and other community-based vaccination sites.
 Instructions and links for scheduling appointments also are listed.

 No proof of citizenship or immigration status is required.
 Some COVID-19 appointment websites ask for health insurance information.
 Those who don't have health insurance should enter “not applicable.”
-UCSB students insured by the UC Student Health Insurance Plan (UC SHIP) can find their insurance information in the StudentHealth app through Anthem Blue Cross.
+UC Santa Barbara students insured by the UC Student Health Insurance Plan (UC SHIP) can find their insurance information in the StudentHealth app through Anthem Blue Cross.

 Yes, but when you make your vaccine appointment in Santa Barbara be sure you are receiving the same TYPE of vaccine you originally got (i.e. Pfizer, with your second dose 21 days later, or Moderna, with your second dose 28 days later).
 If you passed your date to get a second vaccine, it's still important to get it as soon as possible, even if it's late.
 Bring your original vaccine card with you to your appointment so information about your second dose can be recorded.
-If you have lost your vaccine card and don't know which vaccine you originally received, you should request your records from the provider who gave it, or if you obtained it in California, request the information by completing this online form and uploading a government-issued picture ID such as a current driver's license).
+If you have lost your vaccine card and don't know which vaccine you originally received, you should request your records from the provider who gave it, or if you obtained it in California, you can request a State of California Digital COVID-19 Vaccine Record.
+A complete record of all immunizations received in California may be requested by completing the online form and uploading a government-issued picture ID such as a current driver's license.

 Additional information about the individual vaccines is available on the CDC website: